Keto Flu Symptoms Got Ya Down?

 - Magnesium: Nuts, dark chocolate, artichokes, fish, spinach

-- Sodium: Salt, broth, bacon, pickles, fermented vegetables
+- Sodium: Salt, broth, bacon, pickles, fermented and pickled vegetables

 - Calcium: Almonds, sardines, cheeses, dark leafy greens